-Description of Facility Number of Facilities Location of the facility in the ward (village name) Pre-schools 10 Mauye,Brilliant,Rheinland,Boulast, Westphalia,Overdyk,Mokgehle,Sch ellengburg,Lissa and Brussels
+Description of Facility Number of Facilities Location of the facility in the ward (village name) Pre-schools 10 Mauye,Brilliant,Rheinland,Boulast, Westphalia,Overdyk,Mokgehle,Sch ellengburg,Lissa and Brussels thefinancial capacity of the municipality.
+It should be noted that some needs are not within the powers and functions of the municipality.
+The municipality will however take responsibility to engage with relevant sector departments for consideration and prioritization.
+Furthermore, some of the needs listed below as raised by the community during engagement sessions range from short-term to long-term, depending on the nature of the need.

 Description of Facility Number of Facilities Location of the facility in the ward (village name)

-Primary Schools 10 Mauye,Brilliant,Rheinland,Boulast, Westphalia,Overdyk,Mokgehle,Sch ellengburg,Lissa and Brussels
+Primary Schools Mauye,Brilliant,Rheinland,Boulast, Westphalia,Overdyk,Mokgehle,Sch ellengburg,Lissa and Brussels

-High-Schools 05 Brilliant, Westphalia, Rheinland and Brussels
+High-Schools Brilliant, Westphalia, Rheinland and Brussels

 Clinics 0 0

 Community Hall 01 Brussels

 Community safety centre 0 0

 Shopping Complex/Mall 0 0